Pakistan warns of threat to South Asia's peace by India's 'aggressive and expansionist' regime

-“Peace and security in South Asia is threatened by the ultranationalist and hegemonic policies of one State, turbo-charged by the extremist ideology of Hindutva,” Ambassador Munir Akram told the in the General Assembly’s First Committee, which deals with disarmament and international security matters.
+“Peace and security in South Asia is threatened by the ultranationalist and hegemonic policies of one State, turbo-charged by the extremist ideology of Hindutva,” Ambassador Munir Akram Tuesday told the General Assembly’s First Committee, which deals with disarmament and international security matters.

 As far Pakistan, he said that Islamabad desired, and was determined to pursue, peace, development and strategic stability based on sovereign equality and mutual respect.